g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 ## Use Cases
 Blue-green deployment is normally used in diverse eventualities, which include:

 * Web Applications: For rolling out updates, new functions, or worm fixes to internet-primarily based applications without downtime.
-Examples of internet packages that make use of this deployment method include [LinkedIn](https://www.linkedin.com/login) and [Github](https://github.com/).
+Examples of internet packages that use this deployment method include [LinkedIn](https://www.linkedin.com/login) and [Github](https://github.com/).

 * E-commerce Platforms: The blue-green deployment method is used to deploy updates to cloud-based applications and limit disruptions through updates or upkeep.
 Examples of e-trade platforms that make use of this deployment approach encompass [Amazon](https://www.amazon.com/) and [Etsy](https://www.etsy.com/).